rafaelxx1/Yhiot/README.md

 # YhiotApp - Your Health in one Touch

+<p> By using this app, you get a lot of flexibility in your daily routine </p>

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.

 ## Development server